carolvasc/todo-react/README.md

 $ npm run dev
 ```

-If the whole process has gone smoothly, an application available at `localhost:8080`.
+If the whole process has gone well, the application will be available at `localhost:8080`.

 <br />
 <h5>Versão 1.0</h5>